paulross/NotesOnCython/doc/source/fibo_speed.rst

 The conclusions that I draw from this are:

 * Naive Cython does speed things up, but not by much (x1.8).
 * Optimised Cython is fairly effortless (in this case) and worthwhile (x2.5).
+* ``cpdef`` gives a good improvement over ``def`` because the recursive case exploits C functions.
 * ``cdef`` is really valuable (x72).
-* ``cpdef`` gives a good improvement over ``def`` because the recursive case exploits C functions.
 * Cython's ``cdef`` is insignificantly different from the more complicated C extension that is our best attempt.
+* ``typed cpdef`` gives the best of two worlds and (in our example) it is even faster than the hand wrapping of the C function.

 The Importance of the Algorithm
 -------------------------------------

 So far we have looked at pushing code into Cython/C to get a performance gain however there is a glaring error in our code.
 The algorithm we have been using is **very** inefficient.
 Here is different algorithm, in pure Python, that will beat all of those above by a huge margin [#]_:

 .. code-block:: python